shirdheen/nology-day-1/day-1/expectations.md

 - Engaging more in public speaking
 - Taking time to revise content
 - Break down assignments into smaller tasks and complete them/don't procrastinate
+- Openly communicate to the coaches about our current progress